splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 #.
 To add steps and synthetic transactions to your Browser test, select :guilabel:`Edit steps or synthetic transactions`.
 See :ref:`add-transactions` to learn more.

 #.
 As you build your test, you can use :guilabel:`Try now` to check that the configuration of your test is valid.
-Try now results are ephemeral and don’t impact persisted run metrics.
+Try now results are ephemeral and don't impact persisted run metrics.
 For more, see :ref:`try-now`.

 #.
 (Optional) Add a wait time before a step executes.
 See, :ref:`browser-wait-times`.
 #.
 (Optional) Turn on automatic test retry in the event a test initially fails.